jbosstools/jbosstools-livereload/README.md

 is activated without having to install a browser extension nor edit the pages/templates in the application.

+NOTE: This project is deprecated, and will likely be removed from JBoss Tools at some point in the future.

 ## Contribute fixes and features

 _JBoss Tools LiveReload_ is open source, and we welcome anybody that wants to